MihhailSokolov/Oppy/README.md

 - Open the project in your IDE
 - Open the test folder and select the class you want to test.
 - Run any test

+- You can also run the test by running maven install

 ## Benjamin Knol